Trade directory · Kodiak metro · Alaska

 Meet experience requirements

-Complete 4 years of electrical experience or an approved apprenticeship program.
-Document all work hours and training.
+Complete 4 years electrical experience or electrical degree plus 2 years experience.
+Document all work history with employer verification.

 01/05